fabian1995/GalleryManager/README.md

 On my TODO-list:
 * Export existing galleries to the server
-* Create directories for galleries and improve gallery management
+* Further gallery and folder management options (delete, rename, ...)
+* Mulit-language support
 * Tag images with categories, add images to favourites or hide them
 * Create GUI for first the setup of GalleryManager